PranavShashidhara/ML-Models-Using-Pytorch/Documentation/Adaboost.md

 ## Key Takeaways

 - AdaBoost converts many weak learners into one strong learner
-- It's sequential—order matters because each model learns from previous errors
+- It's sequential, order matters because each model learns from previous errors
-- Sample weights force the algorithm to focus on hard-to-classify examples
+- Sample weights force the algorithm to focus on hard to classify examples
 - Better-performing weak learners get more influence (higher α)
 - The final model is a weighted combination of all weak learners